openzfsonosx/spl/README.markdown

+OpenZFS on OS X (O3X) brings OpenZFS features to Apple's OS X.

-This is spl.kext, the Solaris Portability Layer (SPL)
+This is spl.kext, the Solaris Portability Layer (SPL).

+** spl.kext is a dependency of zfs.kext, so start with this repository.

-It is tested primarily on Mac OS 10.8.2 and secondarily on 10.6.8, with the latest Macports.
+It is tested primarily on Mac OS X Mavericks.

-See https://github.com/zfs-osx/ and http://openzfsonosx.org/ for more information.
+See http://openzfsonosx.org/ for more information.
-Note MacZFS's wiki on kernel development and panic decoding.

 Please note that 'llvm-gcc' or 'clang' has to be used for compiling KEXTs.
-Pure 'gcc' will produce instable builds.
+Pure 'gcc' will produce unstable builds.

 ```
  # ./configure CC=clang CXX=clang++